 Employers will need to complete an Employer Agreement with the Skills Funding Agency (SFA) to pay Training Providers to carry out apprenticeship training.

-Employers with wage bills of less than £3 million per annum will continue to receive government funding for apprenticeships in the same way as now, via co-investment.
-As part of the apprenticeship reforms from May 2017 non levy paying employers will only need to invest 10% of the cost of an apprentices training.
-Government will co-invest the remaining 90%.
+Employers with wage bills of less than £3 million per annum receive government funding for apprenticeships via co-investment.
+Employers need only pay 10% of the cost of training, with government funding the remaining 90%.

 Extra Support for Small Employers

 |Band||Upper Limit||Band||Upper Limit|